matijapiskorec/archlinux-usb/firefox.md

 `browser.cache.memory.enable true` to turn memory cache instead `browser.cache.memory.capacity` set memory capacity to desired value, or -1 to disable

+If Firefox takes too much memory you can try to do manual garbage collection.
+Go to `about:memory` and try to free memory with the options provided there.
+You can also measure memory consumption if you suspect that there is a web page which uses too much memory.

 ## Hardware acceleration

 Sometimes hardware acceleration can cause strange horizontal streaks when scrolling.
 To disable it go to `Preferences` and then uncheck first `Use recommended performance settings` and then `Use hardware acceleration when available`.